Hollywood (cigarette): History

 The "young" practicing various kinds of sports, who were the characters in the TV advertisements, were responsible for the brand's success by associating it with the idea of adventure.
 The appeal took, too, to the patronage of a pioneer rock festival organized in Brazil, Hollywood Rock, in the summer of 1975 in Rio de Janeiro.
 The event was recorded in the breakneck pace of the same year.

 In the 1990s, more ads were displayed, of which the "Flying Lap" commercial was one of them.
 TV sponsorship for Hollywood, as well as various other brands, ended once the Brazilian parliament voted to repeal cigarette advertisements on public television.

 As of 2016, the brand Marlboro has surpassed Hollywood as the most popular brand, making it the second most popular brand in Brazil.

 Sponsorships

 Formula 1

 During the 1977 Formula One season, the March F1 Team was sponsored by Hollywood cigarettes.
 Alex Ribeiro drove the car during all races.

 CART

-During 1993 until 1999 the Dick Simon Racing, Chip Ganassi Racing and PacWest Racing was sponsored by Hollywood cigarettes.
+From 1993 until 1999 the Dick Simon Racing, Chip Ganassi Racing and PacWest Racing were sponsored by Hollywood cigarettes.
 Maurício Gugelmin drove the car.
-And was the main sponsor of Mo Nunn Racing during the 2000 and 2001 season.
+And was the main sponsor of Mo Nunn Racing during the 2000 and 2001 seasons.